maikelvl/workspace/README.md

 The usual development machine has all kinds of software installed on the main operating system, which can be a pain to setup and keep consistent across all your machines.
 This Workspace get you up and running by leveraging Vagrant.
 Combined with CoreOS and Docker this gives you a workspace which is configurable in code.

 ## Workspace installation
+To run Vagrant we need virtual machine software.
+A free and good option is to use VirtualBox.
+For performance reasons, you may want to choose VMWare Fusion, however it requires a license for VMWare Fusion itself and the Vagrant VMWare provider.

 ### VirtualBox
 To install your workspace just run the following in your terminal: